Myobu-Guardians/myobu-cloud-client/README.md

         name: "MyLabel",
         _acl: JSON.stringify({
           node: {
-            minHold: 100, // Minimum number of Myobu you need to hold to create a node with this label
+            minBalance: 100, // Minimum amount of Myobu you need to hold to create a node with this label.
+Check `DAO` section later.
-            minStake: 100, // Minimum number of Myobu you need to stake to create a node with this label
             relationship: "ALLOW_CREATE", // The relationship type to address required to create a node with this label "!relationship": "DENY_CREATE", // The relationship type to address not allowed to create a node with this label
             origins: ["https://test.com"],